Scaling law for a buckled elastic filament in a shear flow: Euler-Bernoulli beam theory for an elastic filament in a shear flow

 \subsection{Universal character of the spectrum and the eigenfunctions}

 Before giving a general solution to Eqs~\eqref{full3D}-\eqref{L}, we first consider the special case with $\beta=0$.
-It corresponds to $\theta=\pi/2$ (i.e., the filament in the shear plane, also discussed by \cite{liu2022}), or $\phi=\pm \pi/4$.
+It corresponds to $\theta=\pi/2$ (i.e., the filament in the shear plane $xy$, also discussed in Ref.~\cite{liu2022}), or $\phi=\pi/4$ or $3\pi/4$.
 For $\beta=0$, the in-plane, and out-of-plane perturbations are not coupled, and the set of Eqs. \eqref{full3D} has the form

 with separate eigenvalues $\sigma_{u1}$ and $\sigma_{v1}$, and separate eigenfunctions $\Phi_{u1}$ and $\Phi_{v1}$.